Photos by Rocio Segura for VK Nagrani

 But his regular customers are his first priority.
 He keeps a collection of wooden barrels on a shelf: Each one bears a client’s name engraved on the front, and contains his “poison of choice.”

 Circling the ceiling is repurposed light fixtures pulled from a carousel.
 Around the corner is a Japanese slot machine from the 1950s, which he stocks with quarters for entertainment during parties.
 Just down the hall is the bathroom, the walls comically collaged with the tackiest tattoos you could find.
-Above a wide shelf of scarves sits a row of small wooden barrels, each with a regular client’s name engraved on the front, containing their poison of choice.
 The floor is painted with the design of a backgammon board because checkers was too cheap and chess was too pretentious.
 Next to the bar is a door to the courtyard for the guest who prefers a hand-rolled cigarette with their bourbon.
 A narrow wall of the outside space features a painting of Superman and Batman in a romantic embrace.

 “The idea is men will always be boys,” he says.
 “And we designed this place to reflect the childhood.”